lisefrac/redtrilliumgardens.com/content/about.md

 Red Trillium Gardens is the work of love of [Lise Fracalossi](http://lisefrac.net) (aka, me) of Lunenburg, MA.

 While I've always enjoyed the natural world in general, and plants in particular, during the pandemic I came to understand the importance of native plants as the basis of the entire ecosystem.
-I began pursuing my Native Plant Studies certificate from Native Plant Trust in late 2022.
+I began pursuing my Native Plant Studies certificate from Native Plant Trust in late 2022, and completed it in late 2025.

 When I lost my corporate job in 2023, I decided it was a good time to try something new.
 The nursery is thus an opportunity to learn more about native plants, to teach folks about native plants, and to advocate for native plants.